MicrosoftDocs/dataexplorer-docs/data-explorer/delete-data.md

 ### Soft delete

-With [soft delete](kusto/concepts/data-soft-delete.md), data is not necessarily deleted from storage artifacts and, as such, it cannot be used for compliance scenarios.
-This method initially marks all matching records as deleted and then a background process removes them.
-It doesn't require significant system resources but may have an impact on query performance.
+With [soft delete](kusto/concepts/data-soft-delete.md), data is not necessarily deleted from storage artifacts.
+This method marks all matching records as deleted, so that they can be filtered out by queries, and doesn't require significant system resources.
 The deletion process is final and irreversible.

 ### Purge